from typing import Tuple, Union

 the algorithm run time.
 False by default.

-Number of background data samples used to estimate of SHAP values if
+Proportion of background data from the training samples used to estimate

 sampling_method: str